jimpo96/Audio-Noise-Reduction/README.md

 Step 4: Follow the instructions and run the cells to perform noise reduction on the uploaded audio

-## Notebook 2: Real-time Noise Reduction with Audio Recording
+## &rarr; Notebook 2: Real-time Noise Reduction with Audio Recording

 Step 1: Open the 'real_time_noise_reduction.ipynb' notebook into Colab